 Some flea market veterans swear by the “arrive late, leave late” mantra.
-They argue that the best deals are found just before markets close for the day, when vendors are looking to offload their remaining inventory at all costs.
+They argue that the best deals are found just before markets close for the day and vendors are looking to offload their remaining inventory at all costs.

 This strategy works on occasion, but it’s decidedly hit or miss.
 On good days, vendors may sell out well before closing time and hit the road.
 Even if they stick it out until the end, their wares are likely to be picked over by then.
 You might end up paying less for your purchases in absolute terms but at the expense of value.

 If you seek the optimal mix of quality, variety, availability, and price, the odds work in your favor when you arrive early (and hopefully leave early).
-For best results, show up prior to the market’s opening time.
+For best results, show up before the market’s opening time.